sinister-virus/quantum_computing_course2025/README.md

 ## Joining Links:

 ### Zulip QCTraining ChatRoom [Invitation Link](https://qc-training-cdac.zulipchat.com/join/rg42m57vtdlja7e5jtfbq5ce/) .
+### Access to Quniverse platform https://qniverse.in/ can be requested from following link [Request Link](https://qniverse.in/getting-access-qniverse/)
+### Access to QSim (indigenous simulator) https://qctoolkit.in/qsim-get-access/  can be achieved by sending request email on qcworkbench@cdac.in

 ### *Week One :: Day 1 :: 3rd May 2025*
 ####